 Substantial prejudice against ethnic, religious, and national minorities prevails.
-Shiites, who make up 10 to 15 percent of the population, are underrepresented in major government positions, and Shiite activism has faced repression by security forces.
+Shiites, who make up 10 to 15 percent of the population, are underrepresented in senior government positions, and Shiite activism has faced repression by security forces.
 Shiites have also been subject to physical assaults by both state and nonstate actors.
-In May 2015, individuals affiliated with IS claimed responsibility for two deadly attacks against Shiite mosques that killed at least 25 people.

 Freedom of movement is restricted in some cases.
 The government punishes activists and critics by limiting their ability to travel outside the country, and reform advocates are routinely stripped of their passports.

 While a great deal of business activity is connected to members of the government, the ruling family, or other elite families, officials have given assurances that special industrial and commercial zones are free from interference by the royal family.